;

 When do you need a post crown?

 Dental crowns can last up to 15-20 years if made properly.
-However, if the tooth is already severely damaged, placing a crown will shorten its life to one year or less.
-That's where the post-core comes in handy.
+However, if the tooth is already severely damaged, placing a crown alone will likely shorten its life to one year or less.
+That's exactly when you need a post-crown.

-A post-crown is usually recommended when the tooth has lost a lot of its natural structure due to decay, trauma, or root canal treatment.
+A post-crown is usually recommended when the tooth has lost a lot of its natural structure due to decay or trauma.

 • Strengthen the tooth and prevent it from cracking or breaking